sosy-lab/cpachecker/doc/DistributedSummarySynthesis.md

 repeating the same speculative analysis for every input state.
 The requests live only for the current exploration; no results are cached across incoming updates.
 Speculative exploration never publishes forward summaries.

+The exploration accumulator is local to one incoming update.
+It retains only outgoing summaries, backward path snapshots needed for serialization, and condition-group identifiers for pending speculative checks.
+The worker clears its native reached set after producing the serialized messages, including when analysis or serialization fails.
+Later updates recompute from the current incoming conditions; they do not resume an earlier reached set.
+The input handlers still retain the latest predecessor summaries and successor conditions, which are necessary inputs to the distributed fixpoint.
+The CPA and its solver also remain available for subsequent runs.

 Removing reachable exits merely because their conditions were rejected by the callstack is unsound: other contexts may still require these exits to discover an